maxerling/landing-page-project/README.md

 ### Final Take Aways

-I'm most happy with the simple logo decide that I made, really feel like it encapsulate the company in a very simple way and how I made the main description into just a few words.
+I'm most happy with the simple logo decide that I made, really feelt like it encapsulate the company in a very simple way and how I made the main description into just a few words.

 Probably would add functinality to 'Tjänster' were you can get a description of each service when you click on it.
 Evalute the color scheme and maybe change that, especially 'Kontakta Oss' which has 4 colors right now.